-Select the two "grey fibreglass main poles, bent ferrules, yellow sticker" and place them diagonally across the main apex of the tent from corner to corner sliding them through the pole sleeves with yellow trim, as indicated in Figure 4.
-Select the "grey fibreglass BreezewayTM roof pole with the red sticker" and slide through the pole sleeves with red trim.
-Connect the pole ties to secure all poles at the apex.

-With the help of another person, connect the pole ends onto the corresponding pin and ring assemblies at the base of the tent, as indicated Figure 2.
-Allow the poles to bow into a slight curve at this stage.
-While holding the pole in position, beginning at the base and working your way towards the apex of the tent, clip the J Hooks of the inner tent onto the pole, as indicated in Figure 5.
+Select the two "grey fibreglass main poles with yellow stickers" and place them diagonally across the main apex of the tent from corner to corner sliding them through the pole sleeves with yellow trim, see Figure 4.
+Connect the pole ends onto the corresponding pin and ring assemblies at the base of the tent, see Figure 2.
+Allow the poles to bow into their natural curve at this stage.
+While holding the pole in position, beginning at the base and working your way towards the apex of the tent, clip the J Hooks of the inner tent onto the pole, see Figure 5.
 The tent will stand up during this step.